craigmcchesney/datastore-support/README.md

 The scripts in the bin directory can be grouped into categories for further discussion:

+###### managing docker-based support services

+These scripts manage the docker containers for the ecosystem support services, InfluxDB, MongoDB, and Envoy proxy.
+There are scripts to create and remove the containers, as well as start, stop, and check the status of the containers.
+Note that the support-services-rm script not only removes the containers, but also clears the mounted OS directories meaning that all contents of both databases are completely cleared.
+Use with caution!
+You can use "docker rm" to remove the containers directly but leave the data intact, and support-services-create will create new containers with the existing data.

+* support-services-create
+* support-services-rm
+* support-services-start
+* support-services-status
+* support-services-stop

+###### process management utilities

+I created some simple process management utility scripts to be used for managing the Java and JavaScript applications comprising the ecosystem.
+I think eventually I'll move to a tool like [pm2](), but I decided to build something simple to start because I wasn't yet ready to go down that path.
+I created scripts for starting and stopping processes, and checking their status.
+Each service has a name, directory, and start command.
+The scripts create and utilize a "lock file" containing the process id of a running service to know when a service is running, get its status, and stop it.
+The start script creates a log file with service output in the standard log directory.

+* util-pm-start
+* util-pm-status
+* util-pm-stop

 ###### building datastore Java

 Builds datastore Java projects using Maven.
 Currently includes only [datastore-grpc](https://github.com/osprey-dcs/datastore-grpc) and [datastore-service](https://github.com/osprey-dcs/datastore-service) to support running the query service.